warp-id/solana-trading-bot/README.md

   - This option should not be used with public RPC.
 - `CACHE_NEW_MARKETS` - Set to `true` to cache new markets.
   - This option should not be used with public RPC.
+- `TRANSACTION_EXECUTOR` - Set to `warp` to use warp infrastructure for executing transactions
+  - For more details checkout [warp](#warp-transactions) section
+- `WARP_FEE` - If using warp executor this value will be used for transaction fees instead of `COMPUTE_UNIT_LIMIT` and `COMPUTE_UNIT_LIMIT`
+  - Minimum value is 0.0001 SOL, but we recommend using 0.006 SOL or above
 #### Buy
 - `QUOTE_MINT` - Amount used to buy each new token.
 - `QUOTE_AMOUNT` - Which pools to snipe, USDC or WSOL.